 Problems can arise with company pensions if the pension beneficiary takes up permanent residence outside of the United Kingdom.
 From 1 January 2021 British pension funds will no longer be authorised in the EU and therefore will no longer be able to make payments to persons resident there.

-When the United Kingdom leaves the EU single market on 31 December 2020, the cross-border availability of financial services such as insurance and banking services between the EU and the United Kingdom may be affected in cases where the providers concerned have failed to take or are late in taking the necessary precautions to keep these operations running.
+After the United Kingdom left the EU single market on 31 December 2020, the cross-border availability of financial services such as insurance and banking services between the EU and the United Kingdom may be affected in cases where the providers concerned have failed to take or are late in taking the necessary precautions to keep these operations running.

 8. Driving licence

-- Important: In the case of foreign domestic driving permits not printed in German which were not issued by another European Union member state or a signatory state to the Agreement on the European Economic Area or Switzerland, or which do not meet the requirements set out in Annex 6 of the Convention on Road Traffic of 8 November 1968, a translation must be provided.
-The translation must be supplied by an internationally recognised motoring association in the issuing state or an agency specified by the Federal Ministry of Transport and Digital Infrastructure.
-(German Driving Licence Ordinance Section 29 (2))
+Important: An accompanying translation must be provided with British driving licences that do not meet the requirements set out in Annex 6 of the Convention on Road Traffic of 8 November 1968.
+The translation must be supplied by an internationally recognised motoring association in the issuing state (in the United Kingdom: the RAC or AA) or an agency specified by the Federal Ministry of Transport and Digital Infrastructure.
+(German Driving Licence Ordinance Section 29 (2)).